Insurance in super

 Life insurance, TPD insurance and trauma insurance held on a member's behalf through super are all capital in nature and proceeds are therefore not ordinary assessable income.
 In addition, any capital gain that would apply where these proceeds are paid to a fund trustee is ignored.

-Income protection insurance held on a member's behalf through super is not assessable income, and the fund trustee cannot claim a tax deduction for proceeds paid on to a member.
+Income protection insurance held on a member's behalf through super is not assessable income of the fund, and the fund trustee cannot claim a tax deduction for proceeds paid on to a member.

 Tax components and insurance proceeds